CSCfi/csc-user-guide/docs/apps/csd.md

 2. Open a ```Host Terminal``` and  move to a suitable working directory.
 3. Load the CSD module ```module load ccdc/2021``.

-Now you have access to programs ConQuest, Hermes and Mercury.
+Now you have access to programs ConQuest, Hermes, Mercury and Mogul.
 For example, to access ConQuest, you need to type

 `cq`